-- A morning or afternoon workshop with a visiting writer, who will discuss the writing process and give a reading from his or her work.
+- A morning or afternoon workshop with a faculty writer, who will discuss the writing process and give a reading from his or her work.

 - Each student in the course will be covered at no cost by a University health-care policy covering emergency health needs and disastrous situations.
 For a nominal additional fee of less than $18, students may (and are strongly encouraged to) purchase supplemental coverage that will increase the medical care they are entitled to receive during the stay.